jdblischak/tiledb-for-cloud-feedstock/README.md

 Installing tiledb
 =================

-Installing `tiledb` from the `tiledb` channel can be achieved by adding `tiledb` to your channels with:
+Installing `tiledb` from the `tiledb/label/for-cloud` channel can be achieved by adding `tiledb/label/for-cloud` to your channels with:

 ```
-conda config --add channels tiledb
+conda config --add channels tiledb/label/for-cloud
 conda config --set channel_priority strict
 ```

-Once the `tiledb` channel has been enabled, `tiledb` can be installed with `conda`:
+Once the `tiledb/label/for-cloud` channel has been enabled, `tiledb` can be installed with `conda`:

 ```
 conda install tiledb